meer3305/Nova_Voice_Agent/README.md

-# Nova AI Assistant Backend
+# Nova AI Assistant Backend.

 Nova is a modular, production-ready AI assistant backend designed for website integration and standalone voice operation.
 It provides intelligent task orchestration, tool execution, and persistent memory.